MozzarellaARC/PolymatingUserGuide/README.md

 # _Overlay Material (not necessary)_

-In 0.51.0 Polymating have overlay functionality to help the user fasten the material creation, but please keep in mind that the applying overlay will overwrites existing materials !!!, to use this features go to Edit > Preferences > Addon > Polymating .
+In 0.51.0 Polymating have overlay functionality to help the user fasten the material creation, but please keep in mind that applying overlay will overwrites existing materials !!!, to use this features go to Edit > Preferences > Addon > Polymating .
 And then turn on the Experimental Feature toggle button to show the other settings.

 ![UI_3](https://github.com/MozzarellaARC/PolymatingUserGuide/assets/62471068/c2952aad-2def-4871-a4a2-cb4d786af984)